Do I Need a Fancy Desk?: The Harm We Can Do to Our Creativity

 But before you burn your desk in a bonfire.
 Take heart.
 You can still utilize even the most modern of office furniture.
 Just remember to reserve a quiet, less obtrusive place to gather inspiration.

-It may be a man cave, a she shed, a nook, a coffee shop booth, or a return to your old desk for short bursts.
+It may be a man cave, a she shed, a nook, a coffee shop booth, or a visit to your old haunts for short bursts.

 Perhaps your choices for your work life can also be applied to other aspects of your journey.
 Designing a new house.
 Green-lighting relationships.
 The city you choose to inhabit.
 Make choices that fill up the creativity tank.